A-Momin/noteshub/nts/notes_aws.md

     -   `Pass State`: Passes its input to its output, performing no work.

 -   **Transitions**: Transitions define how the execution moves from one state to another.
 This is determined by the Next field or by the End field in the state definition.

--   **State Machine Definition**: The state machine definition is written in JSON or Amazon States Language (ASL).
-It defines the states, transitions, input/output, and other configurations.

 -   **[Amazon States Language (ASL)](https://states-language.net/)**: ASL is the JSON-based, structured language used to define state machines.
 It includes the syntax for defining states, transitions, and error handling.
 Detailed Explanation of Common Fields: